 There are several different intangible assets; we look at a few of them.

-The government grants patents for new inventions, and it stops others from being able to make, use or sell an item without their permission.
-Patents are granted for each country, and it will stop other business importing or making the same item in that country.
+The government grants patents for new inventions, and it stops others from making, using, or selling an item without their permission.
+Patents are given for each country, preventing other businesses from importing or making the same item in that country.

-You will see examples of trademarks everywhere you go from fast food chains to accountancy software.
-Each business registers their trademark ensuring that others can not use it or something very similar.
+You will see examples of trademarks everywhere you go, from fast-food chains to accountancy software.
+Each business registers its trademark, ensuring that others can not use it or something very similar.

-A trademark has a value to a business and depending on the size of the business will depend on the value of it in the accounts.
+A trademark has value to a business and, depending on the size of the company; will depend on the value in the accounts.
 You will need the advice of an accountant to value a trademark.

 Goodwill is calculated when a business purchases another business.
-It is the value paid for the business less the actual value of the business in the accounts.
+It is the value paid for the company less the actual value of the business in the accounts.

 An example is; business A purchases business B for 5000.
 In the accounts, business B is valued at 4000.
 Therefore the goodwill is 1000.